ne1410s/core.crypto/README.md

 ES Crypto Utilities

 ## Important for Windows Users:
-The package, `node-webcrypto-ossl` (which provides crypto implementation for client and server side) is built from source on install via node-gyp.
-Either of the following should be done so that the package can be installed:

-- `npm i -g windows-build-tools`
+`node-webcrypto-ossl` brings in a workable crypto implementation for client and server side js.
+It is built from source (with node-gyp) when the package is installed.
+Normally, one might install tools for this, such as `npm i -g windows-build-tools`.

------ OR -----
-- Do it yerself by installing Python, Visual Studio with Cpp Build Tools, Windows SDK, etc, etc
+**However**, this did not seem to provide a reliable solution in all cases.
+So it is recommended to install the following components manually instead:
+ - Python 2.7.x
+ - Visual Studio 2013 or higher, with:
+   - Cpp Build Tools
+   - VC++ v1.40
+   - Windows SDK